sandhyakrishnakumar25/ai-triage-fairness-audit/README.md

 - **70 yrs:** Included older-adult services (e.g., Silver Line) and focused on isolation

 ## Conclusion
 AI responses were safe and appropriate, but they adapted based on demographic context.
+The findings highlight the tension between beneficial personalisation and the risk of demographic bias in AI-supported mental health triage systems.

 This raises important questions about:
 - Personalisation vs fairness
 - Consistency in AI health advice
 - Potential bias in digital triage systems

+- ## Limitations

+- Small exploratory sample
+- Only one chatbot tested
+- Single prompt scenario
+- Responses may vary over time due to model updates
+- No clinical validation performed

 ## Future Work
 - Test more demographics (gender, ethnicity)